 As the grasses begin to cover the plains, there are migrations taking place in Tanzania’s Serengeti and Botswana’s Kalahari Desert.
 The great numbers of the herds that move across the plains attract predators, resulting in incredible game activity and wildlife viewing.
 If you want to see big cats at their best, a safari in December is the time to go to these areas.
 It’s also a great time for bird watching, as migratory birds move into the area.

 In Botswana, our 10-night Desert to Delta journey puts you and your traveling companions in prime position to explore this season through both the Central Kalahari and the Okavango Delta.

 In Tanzania, brief afternoon thunderstorms push through the plains, leaving behind clear skies and amazing contrasts in colors – a photographer’s dream setting!

 The Luxury Tanzania Safari by Ker & Downey is the ideal journey to take over the Christmas holidays.
 It’s 14 days spent exploring the Serengeti’s private conservancies and engaging in authentic cultural experiences.

 South Africa is another great pick for year-end holidays and December safaris.
+Head to one of Singita’s glamorous properties in the Kruger area for Christmas.
+Ring in the New Year in Cape Town.
+Then fly and flop on the beaches of Seychelles or Mauritius.
 Read more about our favorite ways to experience South Africa’s safari bests and cultural wonders.